 Creating 2FA user group in Active Directory

 For example, we can create a domain with DNS-name AMP.local and NetBIOS-name AMP.
 Let’s assume, a user with name Admin1 must

-Note: You can chose another name for the group wit 2-factor authentication.
+Note: You can choose another name for the group with 2-factor authentication.

 Rohos takes advantage of the data storage technology offered by MS Active Directory by creating an AD application partition (database) to store all its 2FA configuration data, user list, devices list and other domain-wide settings of Rohos.
 Adding additional 2FA schema elements will have no performance impact on other AD/LDAP objects.
 Learn more…